 It's "RRSP season" again, so expect lots of talk from banks about saving and investing for the future.
 A lot of this talk is focused on selling you RRSP Loans, maybe massaging you into an overpriced mutual fund, and really emphasizing that tax refund.
 But is the RRSP all it's cracked up to be?
 And is it the best account to save in for retirement?
 What is the best way to use an RRSP?
 What do you do with the tax refund?

 I plan to write several pieces about the RRSP because of the many rules, variations, and intricacies associated.

 What is the RRSP

 Registered Retirement Savings Plans are another vehicle for investments that carry tax advantages.
 Again, just like the TFSA, the RRSP is not a product in itself.
-It's just an account and you can use it to purchase investment products.
-If you open an RRSP account with The Nice Lady at The Bank, you will generally be coaxed into purchasing their overpriced mutual funds which charge about 2-3% fees annually on your money.
+It's just a special account and you can use it to purchase investment products.
+If you open an RRSP account with one of the big banks, you will generally be coaxed into purchasing their overpriced mutual funds which charge about 2-3% fees annually on your money.
 To save gobs of money on fees, I use Questrade and opened a self-directed RRSP account to buy ETFs.

 Should You Use RRSPs to Save for Retirement

 This is a loaded question and depends on your personal situation.
 Generally one only benefits from investing through the RRSP instead of a TFSA if you use your tax refund for investing.

 Second, you need to somewhat accurately be able to estimate your future spending needs in retirement.
 If you earn lots of money now, but spend little and plan to maintain your low spending, investing in an RRSP makes a lot of sense!

 Third, the RRSP benefits people who are high earners.
 If you earn less than around $50,000 a year the benefits of using an RRSP for retirement can be minimal.